deepaksood619/deepaksood619.github.io/docs/devops/others/terraform/variables.md

 }
 ```

-A variable can have amaptype assigned explicitly, or it can be implicitly declared as a map by specifying a default value that is a map.
+A variable can have a map type assigned explicitly, or it can be implicitly declared as a map by specifying a default value that is a map.
 The above demonstrates both.

 Then, replace the aws_instance with the following: